OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:62

-And he went outside and wept bitterly.
+And he left to go outside, weeping bitterly.

 ## Luke 22:63